New Jewish Agenda: Worldwide Nuclear Disarmament Taskforce

-NJA successfully lobbied for the passage of a resolution supporting a multilateral nuclear arms freeze at the 1982 General Assembly of the Council of Jewish Federations.
-This resolution prompted other organizations, including the American Jewish Congress and B'nai B'rith to adopt similar positions.
-In 1983, Arthur Waskow founded The Shalom Center, a Jewish organization dedicated to peace and anti-nuclear activism, building on the momentum created by NJA's efforts.
+NJA successfully lobbied a resolution to the 1982 General Assembly of the Council of Jewish Federations (CJF), for the passage of a multi-lateral nuclear arms freeze.
+The CJF resolution had powerful effects in the larger Jewish community, prompting other major Jewish organizations, including the American Jewish Congress and B'nai Brith, to issue similar statements.
+Arthur Waskow formed another Jewish organization, The Shalom Center, in 1983 to focus on peace and anti-nuclear activism from a Jewish perspective.

-In 1981, the observance of Tisha B'Av coincided with the anniversary of atomic bombing of Nagasaki in 1945.
-NJA marked the occasion with traditional Tisha B'Av observances near the White House and the Soviet Embassy.
-In 1984, NJA chapters organized numerous Sukkat Shalom and Rainbow Sign events, connecting traditional Jewish practices to the call for nuclear disarmament.
-This included the construction of a sukkah in Lafayette Park to draw attention to anti-nuclear activism.
+In 1981, observance of Tisha B'Av coincided with the anniversary of the atomic bombing of Nagasaki by the U.S. during World War II.
+The occasion was marked by NJA with traditional observance of Tisha B'Av near the White House and the Soviet Embassy.
+These were buildings symbolic of the nuclear super-powers, thus marking the shared symbolism of the potential danger of world-destruction.
+In 1984, NJA chapters sponsored scores of Sukkat Shalom (Shelter of Peace) and Rainbow Sign celebrations, linking traditional Jewish observances with the call for nuclear disarmament.
+NJA built a sukkah in Lafayette Park across from the White House in order to draw attention to their anti-nuclear organizing.

-On June 12, 1982, 500 NJA members participated in the Disarmament Rally in New York, then the largest such rally in U.S. history.
-In 1985, NJA brought a substantial delegation to the Mobilization for Justice and Peace in Washington, D.C.
-In 1986, the organization co-sponsored a Boston University conference titled Judaism, War, and the Nuclear Arms Race.
+500 NJA members marched in the June 12, 1982 Disarmament Rally in New York, which was at that time the largest Disarmament Rally in American history.
+In 1985, NJA brought a large delegation to the Mobilization for Justice and Peace in Washington, DC.
+In 1986, NJA co-sponsored the Boston University conference "Judaism, War and the Nuclear Arms Race".

-Following a 1986 Shalom Center Training Institute for disarmament activists, NJA task force members sought to connect disarmament advocacy with broader human rights issues.
-This included solidarity efforts with the Soviet Jewry movement.
-NJA participated in a December 1987 demonstration on the National Mall in Washington, D.C., held on the eve of the 1987 Washington Summit, to advocate for Soviet Jews.
+Following a 1986 Shalom Center Training Institute for disarmament activists, taskforce members became increasingly interested in making connections between disarmament and human rights issues, especially as applied to solidarity with Soviet Jewry, including participation in a demonstration on the Mall in Washington in December 1987, on the eve of a Ronald Reagan-Mikhail Gorbachev summit.
+At the time, Soviet Jews were facing anti-Semitism and political repression while struggling to emigrate in large numbers to the U.S. and Israel.